Industrial Technology Major Requirements and Curriculum

 Industrial technology programs train students to design and improve systems, components and materials for industries.
 Students...

-Industrial technology professionals support efficient manufacturing and production operations via engineering principles.
-They...
+Degrees in industrial technology typically cover efficient manufacturing and production operations via engineering principles. ...

 Read about programs in industrial technology, through which students learn how to develop, test and evaluate the systems,...